 "Born in Osaka, Japan, Azusa Hokugo Komiyama holds a Doctor of Musical Arts degree in Performance from Rutgers University, New Jersey.
 Her Bachelor of Music degree in Performance with honors is from the prestigious Toho Gakuen University College of Music.
-She currently performs and teaches in New Jersey."
+She currently performs and teaches in Southern California."

 Azusa Hokugo Komiyama holds a Doctor of Musical Arts degree (DMA) in piano performance from Rutgers University, Mason Gross School of Music and the Arts.
 She is the recipient of the Rutgers University Dean’s Award for Outstanding Graduate Artistic Achievement Award.

 She also holds a Bachelor’s degree (BM) with honors from the prestigious Toho Gakuen/University, College of Music in Tokyo, Japan.
 Soon after graduating from Toho University, she received a fellowship to study at the Music-Alp Courchevel Music Festival in France.

 After moving to Thailand in 2000, Dr. Komiyama was soon appointed as professor of piano to Mahidol University College of Music in Bangkok, Thailand where she taught applied piano and keyboard courses until 2006.
 Recently, she has been a staff accompanist for Rutgers University, Mason Gross School of Music and the Arts.
 Currently, she is on the piano faculty at Rutgers University’s Extension Division.
 Passionate about teaching, she has adjudicated and given master classes in Jakarta, Hanoi, Bangkok, Phuket, Alaska, Kentucky, New York, Montana and at the 7th Osaka International Music Festival in Japan.